-Fundraising is an essential responsibility for every nonprofit board, and year-end fundraising is an excellent opportunity to put your board members to work.
+Fundraising is one of the essential responsibilities of every nonprofit board of directors and year-end fundraising is an excellent opportunity to put your board members to work.

 Now, maybe you’re over there rolling your eyes.
 “My board members will NEVER fundraise,” you say.
 We hear you—getting board members involved with fundraising isn’t always a cakewalk.
 But it is possible, and today we want to give you a roadmap to make it happen.

 Why Every Board Member Should Get Involved with Year-End Fundraising

 In case your board members aren’t bought into this idea, we thought we’d arm you with some top-notch reasons they should all be involved in year-end fundraising.